Chronic subdural hematoma

 Causes of Chronic subdural hematoma

 A subdural hematoma develops when the tiny veins that run between the dura and surface of the brain (bridging veins) tear and leak blood.
-This is usually the result of a mild head injury.
+This is usually the result of a head injury.

 A collection of blood then forms over the surface of the brain.
 In a chronic subdural collection, blood leaks from the veins slowly over time, or a fast hemorrhage is left to clear up on its own.